Riverscapes/gcd/docs/index.md

 ## What's Next for GCD

 GCD 7 is always in development.
-How active that develoment is depends on our [funding levels]({{ site.baseurl }}/acknowledgements).
+How active that development is depends on our [funding levels]({{ site.baseurl }}/acknowledgements).
 We post our wish list of enhancements on our [GCD GitHub Repository](https://github.com/Riverscapes/gcd/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you have ideas of your own, or would like to support these efforts click below:
 <div align="center">
 	<a class="button success" href="{{ site.baseurl}}/Help/future-feature-request#want-to-donate-to-the-cause" ><i class="fa fa-paypal"></i>&nbsp;&nbsp; Donate Now</a>
 	<a class="hollow button" href="{{ site.baseurl}}/Help/future-feature-request#making-feature-requests" ><i class="fa fa-lightbulb-o"></i>&nbsp;&nbsp;  GCD Enhancements</a>